* 800g Diced Braising Beef Steak

 * 2 Tablespoons Tomato Puree

-Heat a large saucepan on a high heat.
-Once it is hot add the whole seeds and toast them until they sizzle and crackle.
-Now add the oil and then add the chopped onions and reduce the heat to low.
+Pour the oil into a large saucepan bring up to a high heat.
+Add the whole seeds and cook until they sizzle and crackle then add the chopped onions and reduce the heat to low.
 You can optionally add 1 or 2 Whole star anise which help bring out the sweetness of the onions and imparts a subtle aniseed flavour but remove them once the onions are cooked.
 Cook the onions gently and slowly until they turn a golden brown colour.

 Make a paste of the ginger puree, garlic puree, curry powder, Turmeric powder, Chilli powder, with a little water.
 Add to saucepan and stir in well and fry for a couple of minutes.